Powerful partnerships. Standout solutions.

 - Research for Action, Board Member

 Ken has been elected a Fellow of the College of Labor and Employment Lawyers, a highly selective national organization recognizing lawyers who have made long-standing and significant contributions to the field of labor and employment law.
-As published in Philadelphia magazine, Ken also has been recognized as a Pennsylvania Super Lawyer since the program’s inception nearly 20 years ago, including for 2021, by being selected by his peers as among the top 5 percent of lawyers in the Commonwealth.
+Chambers and Partners U.S.A., the leading legal directory of top firms and practitioners, has ranked Ken among the top OSHA attorneys nationally in 2022.
+As published in Philadelphia magazine, he also has been recognized as a Pennsylvania Super Lawyer since the program’s inception nearly 20 years ago, including for 2022, by being selected by his peers as among the top 5 percent of lawyers in the Commonwealth.
 Ken received the 2017 Friend for Life Award from Action Wellness in recognition of his years of service to the Philadelphia Community.

 - Harvard Law School, J.D., magna cum laude

 - Cornell University School of Industrial and Labor Relations, B.S., summa cum laude

 - U.S. Court of Appeals for the Third Circuit

 - U.S. Court of Appeals for the Ninth Circuit